Knowledge graphSettings

 medium

-A rate limiter looks like a counter problem until burst traffic, distributed state, and limiter failure turn it into a fairness and survivability problem.
+A rate limiter looks like a counter problem until burst traffic, shared state, and limiter failure turn it into a fairness and survivability problem.

-The case helps compare token bucket, leaky bucket, and sliding window approaches, choose the enforcement point, model quota state, and reason about fail-open versus fail-close behavior.
+The chapter helps compare Token Bucket, Leaky Bucket, and Sliding Window, choose the enforcement point, store quota state, and reason about failure behavior.

-For interviews and design reviews, it exposes the quality of engineering judgment around abuse prevention, critical-path placement, and the cost of a bad default.
+For interviews and architecture discussions, it quickly reveals the quality of engineering judgment around abuse prevention, critical-path placement, and the cost of a bad default policy.

 Control Plane